raphigaziano/TIE/doc/source/intro.rst

 the basic process it illustrates should be able to handle a lot of common situations.

-Head on to the ``first part of the TIE tutorial`` to start using TIE "the right way" !
+Head on to the :doc:`TIE tutorial <tutorial>` to start using TIE the right way !

 .. todo::
    - link to tuts